Table of Contents

 The need for a partnership between nurse and client is very substantial in nursing practice.
 This definitely helps nurses and healthcare providers develop more therapeutic interventions in the clinical setting.
 Through these, Hildegard E. Peplau developed her “Interpersonal Relations Theory” in 1952, mainly influenced by Henry Stack Sullivan, Percival Symonds, Abraham Maslow, and Neal Elgar Miller.

 According to Peplau (1952/1988), nursing is therapeutic because it is a healing art, assisting an individual who is sick or in need of health care.
 Nursing can be viewed as an interpersonal process because it involves interaction between two or more individuals with a common goal.
-In nursing, this common goal provides the incentive for the therapeutic process in which the nurse and patient respect each other as individuals, both of them learning and growing as a result of the interaction.
+In nursing, this common goal provides the incentive for the therapeutic process in which the nurse and patient respect each other as individuals, both of them learning and growing due to the interaction.
 An individual learns when she or he selects stimuli in the environment and then reacts to these stimuli.

-In nursing, this common goal provides the incentive for the therapeutic process in which the nurse and patient respect each other as individuals, both of them learning and growing as a result of the interaction.
+In nursing, this common goal provides the incentive for the therapeutic process in which the nurse and patient respect each other as individuals, both of them learning and growing due to the interaction.
 An individual learns when she or he selects stimuli in the environment and then reacts to these stimuli.

-The assumptions of Peplau’s Interpersonal Relations Theory are: (1) Nurse and the patient can interact.
+Hildegard Peplau’s Interpersonal Relations Theory’s assumptions are: (1) Nurse and the patient can interact.
 (2) Peplau emphasized that both the patient and nurse mature as the result of the therapeutic interaction.
 (3) Communication and interviewing skills remain fundamental nursing tools.
-And lastly, (4) Peplau believed that nurses must clearly understand themselves to promote their client’s growth and to avoid limiting the client’s choices to those that nurses value.
+And lastly, (4) Peplau believed that nurses must clearly understand themselves to promote their client’s growth and avoid limiting their choices to those that nurses value.

-The theory explains the purpose of nursing is to help others identify their felt difficulties and that nurses should apply principles of human relations to the problems that arise at all levels of experience.
+The theory explains nursing’s purpose is to help others identify their felt difficulties and that nurses should apply principles of human relations to the problems that arise at all levels of experience.

 Peplau defines man as an organism that “strives in its own way to reduce tension generated by needs.”
 The client is an individual with a felt need.